34 Healthy Passover Recipes

 8. Almond Flour Pancakes

 Let’s admit it: Passover breakfasts are pretty much all about eggs.
-But this pancake recipe’s the perfect way to add some healthy variety in our diets so we don’t turn into a giant yolk by the end of the holiday.
-Almond flour, coconut flour, and unsweetened applesauce form the base of this tasty, low-sugar treat.
+But this pancake recipe’s the perfect way to add some healthy variety into our diets so we don’t turn into a giant yolk by the end of the holiday.
+Almond meal, tapioca flour, and a bit of butter form the base of this tasty (swap in unsweetened applesauce for the butter if you want to cut down on sugar).
 Serve ’em up to friends and fam and top with fresh berries for some added nutrients and that extra “wow” factor.

 9. Orange and Raisin Matzo Meal Pancakes

-A surprising combination of ingredients feature in this recipe for slightly sweeter ’cakes.
-We’re talking raisins and cottage cheese (if you’re watching calories, consider using part-skim) in the batter and sour cream and honey in the topping.
-Slap two (or three) on a plate for a hearty breakfast or save one for a mid-day snack.
+A surprising combination of ingredients are featured in this recipe for slightly sweeter ’cakes.
+We’re talking raisins and cottage cheese in the batter and sour cream and honey in the topping.
+Slap two (or three) on a plate for a hearty, protein-packed breakfast or save one for a mid-day snack.

 10. Passover Granola